Military Science (Army ROTC)

-For further information on scholarship and career opportunities, contact the professor of military science, Widener University, Chester PA 19013, 610-499-4097, or Major Gary Niles, West Chester University military science instructor, Anderson Hall Room 331A, 610-430-4403, email@example.com.
+For further information on scholarship and career opportunities, contact the professor of military science, Widener University, Chester PA 19013, 610-499-4097, or MAJ Richard Howett, West Chester University assistant professor of military science, Anderson Hall Room 331A, 610-430-4403, email@example.com.

 101 Leadership and Personal Development (1) This course introduces cadets to the personal challenges and competencies that are critical for effective leadership.
 Cadets learn how personal life skills develop, such as critical thinking, goal setting, time management, physical fitness, and stress management, and relate to leadership, officership, and the Army profession.
 The focus is on developing basic knowledge and comprehension of Army leadership dimensions while gaining a big-picture understanding of the ROTC program, its purpose in the Army, and its advantages for the student.